hallien/denr-adr-mrs/pages/02.user-account/03.best-practices/docs.md

         - docs
 ---

 Accounts created in ADR-MRS should be limited to a person.
-Do not create shared accounts.
+Do not create shared accounts.</br>
 Always use an easily memorable password that you only know.
 Use phrases and substitute letters with symbols or numbers.